 Oklahoma courts awarded James the land, ruling that the river had moved through avulsion during a 1908 flood, meaning that the Texas boundary had not moved toward Oklahoma.
 A federal appellate court upheld the decision.
 The U.S. Supreme Court refused to hear the case, and the Langfords never had the chance to present evidence showing that two surveyors testified in 1925 that they found “no avulsive changes” in Clay County or across the river in Oklahoma.
 Nor did the Langfords have the chance to argue that the courts should have used the U.S. definition of avulsion, rather than Oklahoma’s broader one.

 Around that time, Oklahomans went after a large slice of the ranch land Tommy Henderson had bought from his aunt for $300,000.
 That land sat less than a mile from the property James sought.
-Without requiring a new survey, an Oklahoma judge simply extended the property lines from the James opinion, ruling that 140 acres were public land.
+Without requiring a new survey, an Oklahoma judge simply extended the property lines from the James opinion, ruling that about 45 acres belonged to an Oklahoma family, but the rest was public land.

 The ruling came quickly, and Henderson, left with fewer than 250 acres, had no money to appeal.
 “I was broker than a church mouse," Henderson said.
 “I had the choice between fighting it and feeding my kids, and I decided to feed my kids.”